wso2-extensions/esb-connector-salesforcebulk/docs/jobs.md

 * operation: The processing operation that the job should perform.
 * contentType: The content type of the job.
 * object: The object type of data that is to be processed by the job.
+* externalIdFieldName: The id of the external object.

 **Sample request**